 Data on Chlamydia trachomatis are extracted from the Electronic Communication of Surveillance in Scotland (ECOSS).
 Our surveillance system is updated daily with positive results from all Scottish diagnostic and reference laboratories.

-View our annual reports:
+- View our latest genital chlamydia annual report

 Sexual health and blood borne virus framework